Kheer (Bengali sweets)

 Kheer or Meoa (ক্ষীর) is a sweet from the Bengal region of the Indian subcontinent.
 It is not only a sweet by itself, but it is also used as the main ingredient of many other sweets.
 In North India, Kheer (Payesam) is a type of rice pudding.
 But in Bengal, in the same spelling and sound, Kheer is a completely different dish.
 It is very similar to the Khoa but with its own distinct flavor and texture.
 Kheer, a type of evaporated milk, is primarily made using cow or buffalo milk.
 The process involves boiling pure milk for an extended period, typically over an hour, to reduce it to one-third of its original volume.
 This concentrated form of milk is known as Kheer.
 Sometimes, ingredients like sugar, arrowroot, or Suji (semolina) are added during boiling to enhance sweetness and create a different flavor profile.
 However, the traditional version of Kheer, without these additions, is known for its authentic and distinct taste.

 Preparation Process

 To prepare Kheer (evaporated milk), cow or buffalo milk is the key ingredient.
 Pure milk is boiled for over an hour to make one-third of its original volume.
 This is Kheer.
 Sometimes to make a more sweet and different taste sugar, Arrowroot, Suji are mixed with it during boiling, but the taste of the unadulterated version is very different and tastes more authentic.

 To make Khoa, the boiling process is extended to reduce the original volume to a fourth or fifth.
 Khoa is harder than Kheer.
 This hardness makes a difference to the taste and is the difference between Khoa (milk solids) and Kheer (evaporated milk).

 Uses

 As in Bengal, kheer is one of the most important ingredients for making sweets and therefore has a high demand in the market.
-In terms of hardness, it can be categorized in two forms:
+In terms of hardness, it can be categorized into two forms: